Back to Local Impacts

 Co-Equal has developed estimates of personal bankruptcy filings for the counties represented by each member of Congress.
 In the counties represented by the average member of Congress:

-• Approximately 1,200 personal bankruptcy cases were filed in the 12 months ending September 2025.
+• Approximately 1,200 personal bankruptcy cases were filed in 2025.

-• Filings increased by 11% compared to the prior 12-month period.
+• Filings increased by 11% compared to 2024.

-Nationally, 527,297 individuals or families filed for bankruptcy during this period—an increase of 51,459 filings over the prior year.
+Nationally, 543,574 individuals or families filed for bankruptcy in 2025 — an increase of 55,121 filings (11%) over 2024.

 Explore The DataImpact in the Average DistrictMethodology